JaquJaqu/sequence_tagging/README.md

 # Named Entity Recognition with Tensorflow

 This repository contains a NER implementation using Tensorflow (based on BiLSTM + CRF and character embeddings) that is based on the implementation by [Guillaume Genthial](https://github.com/guillaumegenthial/sequence_tagging).
+We have modified this implementation including its documentation.
+The major changes are listed below:

 Mainly, we have done the following changes:
 - convert from python 2 to python 3